ddnexus/elastics-doc/source/doc/6-elastics-admin/2-Live-Reindex.md

 ## Usage

-The live-reindex feature is very easy to use, but reindexing while the indices and the DBs change is a tricky process, so you must understand the basics about how it works in order to use it properly, or you might corrupt your indices {% see 6.2#important_warnings %}.
+The live-reindex feature is very easy to use, but reindexing while the indices may change is a tricky process, so you must understand the basics about how it works in order to use it properly, or you might corrupt your indices {% see 6.2#important_warnings %}.

-The live reindexing should be the last step of your new deployment, performed just before you swap the old code with the new one.
-It will take care of reindex your data in new index/indices, including the changes being made during the reindexing itself.

-> If you deploy with `capistrano`, you should run the reindex method (perhaps in a migration) right before the `create_symlink`
+There are 2 different aspects that must be considered when live-reindexing:

+1. __index migration__: i.e. the structure of your index may or may not change after the reindexing and so the code.
+If it changes, you must deploy your new code as soon as the live-reindex finishes.
+You don't need to deploy if you reindex only in order to update the data in the index but not its structure.

+2. __live changes__: i.e. the running application may or may not change the indexed data during the live-reindexing.
+If it changes live, then you need to define and do a few more things (e.g. set the configuration blocks)

 ### Index Renaming